nogibjj/Leo_Chen_Individual_3/README.md

 Due to our Azure Student Subscription limitations, we could only use Standard S3 SKU with a maximum of 10 instances.
 Each instance was configured with 9 workers and 4 threads to achieve maximum concurrent capacity.
 As shown in these graphs, the peak requests per second reached around 1,600, with a stable maximum load of approximately 1,200.
 When reaching 10,000 users per second, the 95th percentile latency exceeded 60,000ms, indicating maximum load capacity.
 On average, 50% of the requests had latency within 500ms.

-## 本地部署
+## Local Deployment
-注意需要预先创建一个 `.env` 文件，包含 `XAI_API_KEY` 环境变量来使用Grok3大语言模型聊天功能。
+Ensure that a `.env` file containing the `XAI_API_KEY` environment variable is created beforehand to enable the Grok3 LLM chat functionality.

-可以采用.devcontainer configuration for Github/Gitlab Codespaces:
+### Using `.devcontainer` Configuration for GitHub/GitLab Codespaces:
-- `make install` Install dependencies
+- `make install`: Install dependencies
-- `make run` Run the application
+- `make run`: Run the application

-也可以直接使用Docker:
+### Using Docker:
-- `make docker-build` Build Docker image
+- `make docker-build`: Build the Docker image
-- `make docker-run` Run Docker container
+- `make docker-run`: Run the Docker container

 ## The Application:
-The application is deployed on Azure Web App Services, 并且采用了CloudFlare提供的域名，以使用自定义域名。
+The application is deployed on Azure Web App Services, utilizing a CloudFlare-provided domain for custom domain usage.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Application Overview: Movie Trend Analysis and AI Chat Assistant

 This project is a web application designed to analyze movie trends and provide an AI chat assistant.
 It features two main functionalities:

 1. **AI Chat Assistant**
-用户可以和最新发布的 Grok3 大语言模型对话，如果用户在下请求了电影分析数据，再次在此处对话时会自动将这些数据作为context发送给后端。
+Users can interact with the latest Grok3 large language model.
+If movie analysis data is requested, the same data will be automatically included as context in subsequent interactions.

-The design of the page is clean and modern, utilizing CSS to ensure a responsive and visually appealing experience across different devices.
+TThe design of the page is clean and modern, utilizing CSS to ensure a responsive and visually appealing experience across different devices.
 <img width="1186" alt="Screenshot 2024-12-11 at 23 03 19" src="https://github.com/user-attachments/assets/6e91859d-f776-4ebf-a7d9-0c782cdd2f25" />

 2. **Explore Movie Genres Over Time**